 Meeting with Your Advisor is Easy!

-Every program at South Central College has its own advisor.
+Every student at South Central College has their own advisor.

 How do I get assigned to an advisor?